 IT Umeda Tower, Osaka Japan

 This striking 22-storey tower is located in front of Osaka station.
 1400m2 of Spacia Vacuum Glazing is installed in the northern facade called “Zero Energy Space”.
 Vacuum Glazing was selected for its superior energy and acoustic performance.

 Mita Parkside Tower, Tokyo Japan

-25 Storey high rise condominium.
-Standing alongside a busy highway , the high sound reduction performance was a key feature.
+For this 25-storey high rise condominium standing alongside a busy highway, the high sound reduction performance was a key feature.